-In our opinion, under existing statutes and court decisions, (i) interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Code; and (ii) such interest is not treated as a preference item for purposes of calculating the alternative minimum tax imposed under the Code; however, interest on the Bonds may be includable in the calculation of adjusted current earnings for purposes of calculating the alternative minimum tax imposed on certain corporations.
+In our opinion, under existing statutes and court decisions, (i) interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Code; and (ii) such interest is not treated as a preference item for purposes of calculating the alternative minimum tax imposed under the Code; however, interest on the Bonds may be includable in the calculation of adjusted current earnings for purposes of calculating the alternative minimum tax imposed on certain corporations in effect prior to January 1, 2018 for tax years beginning before such date.
 We express no opinion regarding other federal income tax consequences caused by ownership or disposition of, or receipt of interest on, the Bonds.